Parenting (Nov 2016 – Present): This is sure to be the mother of all learning projects. :)

-The Notes by Ada Project: A weekly newsletter that shares narratives bringing together various pieces of technology news.
+The Notes by Ada Project (Mar 2017 – Present): A bi-weekly newsletter that shares narratives bringing together various pieces of technology news.
 Inspired by Lady Ada Lovelace, this newsletter hopes to emulate her ability to think about and, maybe, play a role in creating the future.

-Thinking Product: I love building products.
+Thinking Product (Jul 2017 – Present): I love building products.
 I used to do this as part of side projects until I started doing this full time at LinkedIn.
 So, this near-weekly series is me writing about what makes great products and the process of building them.

 Seed: Every book on happiness and fulfillment talks about the power of journaling.
 But, journaling regularly is daunting.
 We are on a mission to create a mobile app that will help you journal.
 Targeting launch in August 2017.